-Note that as we talked about with Taylor series, if we are very very close to the center, a Taylor polynomial (like the linear approximation) looks like the function.
-We are only using one derivative here, so the Lagrange Error estimate/Taylor's Theorem would show us that we have to be quite close.
-We investigate more on this issue in 11.3 via numerical approximations in Euler's method.
+Note that as we talked about with Taylor series, if we are very very close to the center, a Taylor polynomial (like the linear approximation) looks like the function because of the Lagrange Error estimate/Taylor's Theorem.
+We investigate more on this issue in 11.3 via numerical approximations in Euler's method, but it applies here since we only sketch a small tangent line.